mbardoe/CS570-ClassNotes/Class_Notes/Day_02.md

 Sometimes you want to make changes free of other's changes.
 You want to work on your own area, or you want to keep a version of what you have done intact without.
 This is most easily done by making a new branch.
 Branches can be made using the PyCharm Git menu.
 Branches allow you have several versions of the same code on your machine.
-When you checkout a new branch Git will update the tracked files to be in alignment with the most recent version of that branch.
+When you check out a new branch Git will update the tracked files to be in alignment with the most recent version of that branch.

 ##### Make commits in that branch